mwalkowski/ppo/Projekt_1/README.md

   // return current game state:
   // - FINISHED_LOSS - if the player revealed field with mine
   // - FINISHED_WIN - if the player won the game:
-  // --- all mines were flagged and there are no flags on fields without mines, or
   // --- all unrevealed fields have mines
   // - RUNNING - if the game is not yet finished GameState getGameState() const;